Code-Institute-Submissions/ms2-idest/README.md

 I believe on occasion the Google Maps API script would finishing loading before the main.js file had.
 The Google Maps API would call the initMap function which had not fully loaded resulting in not being able to call the function.
 By moving the Google Maps API script under the main.js script appears to have solve the problem as I have not encounted this issue so far with 30+ page reloads.

+HTML validation would pass values on required fields when they are incorrect.
+For example in the name field numbers are excepted.
+In the email field it will pass 'anthony@example' and the telephone field excepts just characters.
+I created my own input validation javaScript that once HTML has finished validating it will run and double check all is correct before submitting.
+If incorrect error messages will be displayed as alert boxes to correct the user.

 ## Deployment ##